 Before the sale, clean your books and make sure they don’t smell like mildew.
 Organize them by genre (separate encyclopedias, children’s books, textbooks, etc.) and prepare a nice garage sale presentation with signs to help your books sell fast.

-Pro: Selling books in a garage sale is a great side hustle from home.
+Pro: Selling books at a garage sale is a great side hustle from home.
 You are making money in front of your home, and it could be a great opportunity to bond with family and neighbors.

 Tips for Selling Your Used Books